Niokolo-Koba National Park

-The Niokolo-Koba National Park (Parc National du Niokolo Koba, PNNK) is a World Heritage Site and natural protected area in south eastern Senegal near the Guinea border.
+The Niokolo-Koba National Park (Parc National du Niokolo Koba, PNNK) is a World Heritage Site and natural protected area in southeastern Senegal, near the Guinea border.
 It is served by Niokolo-Koba Airport, an unpaved airstrip.

-National Park
+National park

 Established as a reserve in 1925, Niokolo-Koba was declared a Senegalese national park on 1 January 1954.
 Expanded in 1969, it was inscribed as a World Heritage Site in 1981 as a UNESCO-MAB Biosphere Reserve.
-In 2007 it was added to the UNESCO List of Endangered World Heritage sites.
+In 2007, it was added to the UNESCO List of Endangered World Heritage sites.
+It was removed from the list in 2024, following improvements in the park's state of conservation.

 Since 2005, the protected area is considered a Lion Conservation Unit.

 Geography

 The park lies in an upland region through which the upper stretch of the Gambia River flows, towards the northwestern border of Guinea.
-The Biosphere park itself covers some 9,130 square kilometres, in a great arc running from Upper Casamance/Kolda Region at the Guinea-Bissau border into the Tambacounda Region to within a hundred kilometers of the Guinean border near the southeast corner of Senegal.
+The biosphere park itself covers some 9,130 square kilometres, in a great arc running from Upper Casamance/Kolda Region at the Guinea-Bissau border into the Tambacounda Region to within a hundred kilometers of the Guinean border near the southeast corner of Senegal.
 Its altitude ranges from 16m to as high as 311m.

 Flora

-Most of the park is woodland savannah and semi-arid Soudanese forest, with large areas of wooded wetlands and seasonal wetlands.
-The park contains over 1500 species of plants and 78% of the gallery forest in Senegal.
+Most of the park is woodland savannah and semi-arid forest, with large areas of wooded and seasonal wetlands.
+The park contains over 1,500 species of plants and 78% of the gallery forest in Senegal.

-Many trees and shrubs are covered by lush vegetation along the river stalks, and these vegetation changes according to the terrain and soil.
+Many trees and shrubs are covered by lush vegetation along the river stalks, and this vegetation changes according to the terrain and soil.
 In the valleys and plains, there are vast areas where Vetiveria and herbaceous savannah grow.
-Overgrown grasslands typically consist of the Paspalum arbiculare and the Echinochloa.
-Sudanian species grow in the dry forest.
-There are also areas where bamboo lives.
+Overgrown grasslands typically consist of Paspalum arbiculare and Echinochloa.
+There are also areas where bamboo grows.

-In valleys and belt-shaped forests, the species reflects the climate of southern Guinea, and the tropical woody liana is very prosperous.
+In valleys and belt-shaped forests, the species reflects the climate of southern Guinea, and tropical woody lianas are abundant.

-Semiaquatic species live on the riverside, and annual plants disappearing when the height of the water rises are often found on sandy floodplains.
+Semiaquatic species live on the riverside, and annual plants disappear when the water level rises.
 At the edge of the pond, dry forests and herbaceous savanna develop depending on the degree of humidity or soil compaction.
-Sometimes thick bushes called Mimosa pigra occupy the middle of the wetlands.
+Sometimes, thick bushes called Mimosa pigra occupy the middle of the wetlands.